 - Learn to control compulsive behaviors and overcome addictions.

 Make your sessions count.
-Not only are these therapy sessions expensive, but if making changes in your life is important to you, do all you can to make them as effective as possible.
+If making changes in your life is important to you, do all you can to make them as effective as possible.
 Many people find it helpful to make written notes about their sessions and refer to them often.
 Some find it helpful to write in a journal as much detail about each session as they can.
 That allows them to later review the things discussed and monitor progress.
 Especially make notes about things you want to think about further or pursue in a future session.
 Be sure to write down the assignments you receive from your therapist and be sure you follow through with them.

 Group Therapy